LukasKalbertodt/my-albert-extensions/README.md

 **Extensions**:
 - "BetterBase": can convert between base 2, 8, 10 and 16.
 It's easier to use than the built-in "Base Converter".
 - "Unicode Search": searches for unicode characters.
 Triggered with prefix `uni`.
 Example: `uni dash en`.
+- "WinSwitch": switch between windows by filtering window titles.
+Triggered by prefix `win`.

 ## Installation

-Put the Python files and all directories with a `__init__.py` file into `~/.local/share/albert/org.albert.extension.python/modules`.
+Put the Python files in the repository root and all directories with a `__init__.py` file into `~/.local/share/albert/org.albert.extension.python/modules`.
 Then activate them in the Albert settings.

 ## Contribution